renovatebot/renovate/docs/usage/configuration-options.md

 1. Otherwise, if the update is outside the existing range, Renovate replaces the range.
 So `"^2.0.0"` is replaced by `"^3.0.0"`
 1. Finally, if the update is in-range, Renovate will update the lockfile with the new exact version.

-By default, Renovate assumes that if you're using ranges then it's because you want them to be wide/open.
+By default, Renovate assumes that if you are using ranges then it's because you want them to be wide/open.
-Renovate won't deliberately "narrow" any range by increasing the semver value inside.
+Renovate will not deliberately "narrow" any range by increasing the semver value inside.

-For example, if your `package.json` specifies a value for `left-pad` of `^1.0.0` and the latest version on npmjs is `1.2.0`, then Renovate won't change anything because `1.2.0` satisfies the range.
+For example, if your `package.json` specifies a value for `left-pad` of `^1.0.0` and the latest version on npmjs is `1.2.0`, then Renovate will not change anything because `1.2.0` satisfies the range.
-If instead you'd prefer to be updated to `^1.2.0` in cases like this, then configure `rangeStrategy` to `bump` in your Renovate config.
+If instead you would prefer to be updated to `^1.2.0` in cases like this, then configure `rangeStrategy` to `bump` in your Renovate config.

 This feature supports caret (`^`) and tilde (`~`) ranges only, like `^1.0.0` and `~1.0.0`.